Snowmass2021 Cosmic Frontier CF6 White Paper: Multi-Experiment Probes for Dark Energy -- Transients: Dark Energy in the New Era of Multi-Messenger Transients with Gravitational Waves

 In order to fully exploit the outstanding potential of standard sirens for dark energy research, we need to efficiently detect electromagnetic counterparts (a task requiring deep and wide imaging as well as spectroscopy).
 Remarkably, the bottleneck here is in the traditional cosmic survey arena instead of the GW observatories.
 In particular, one of the limitations to GW counterpart identification has been the lack of rapid classification of transients found through imaging.
 This will also be a bottleneck for time domain research from LSST more generically, beyond GW follow-up.
 Multi-object spectroscopy with e.g. DESI and DESI-2 will be able to provide a solution to this problem \cite{palmese_WP}.
 We therefore recommend that multi-object spectroscopic experiments, together with wide-field imagers such as LSST, in the future, will have a dedicated program for GW follow-up.
 Observations by these wide-field multi-object spectrographs can further support GW follow-up campaigns by other instruments with the observations of potential host galaxies in the GW localization region.
 Once the counterpart is identified, additional precision measurements of the transient can enable further characterization of the GW system geometry, which can be used jointly with GW observations to improve on the distance measurements and hence on the cosmological parameters \cite{guidorzi,KNH02020}.
 Rapid, spectrophotometric observations from a space telescope, such as the one we mention in Section 4, with a dedicated GW follow-up program, would be ideal for this task.

 Already in Stage V, it will be challenging to meet those requirements with the proposed telescope facilities.
+In particular, because they will not provide capabilities for efficient and fast follow-up observations.
+Therefore, we argue that will be highly beneficial in this stage to re-purpose one of the existing 4m telescopes (e.g. DECam) as a dedicated instrument for the search and discovery of GW and other transients.
 In Stage VI there are no telescopes currently planned for this purpose.
 Based on these results, we propose that the community develops a novel standard siren survey program coordinating with the GW observatories to fully incorporate this new observable into our research portfolio for dark energy science.